 If you do not use date or time separators in a custom format pattern, use the invariant culture for the provider parameter and the widest form of each custom format specifier.
 For example, if you want to specify hours in the pattern, specify the wider form, "HH", instead of the narrower form, "H".

 The particular date and time symbols and strings (such as the names of the days of the week in a particular language) used in s are defined by the provider parameter, as is the precise format of s if format is a standard format specifier string.
 The provider parameter can be any of the following:

 A DateTimeFormatInfo object that defines the format of date and time data.

-If provider is nullptr, the CultureInfo object that corresponds to the current culture is used.
+If provider is a null reference (Nothing in Visual Basic), the CultureInfo object that corresponds to the current culture is used.

 The styles parameter includes one or more members of the DateTimeStyles enumeration that determine whether and where white space not defined by format can appear in s and that control the precise behavior of the parse operation.
 The following table describes how each member of the DateTimeStyles enumeration affects the operation of the method.

 Parses s and, if necessary, converts it to UTC.
 If s includes a time zone offset, or if s contains no time zone information but styles includes the DateTimeStyles.AssumeLocal flag, the method parses the string, calls ToUniversalTime to convert the returned DateTime value to UTC, and sets the Kind property to DateTimeKind.Utc.
 If s indicates that it represents UTC, or if s does not contain time zone information but styles includes the DateTimeStyles.AssumeUniversal flag, the method parses the string, performs no time zone conversion on the returned DateTime value, and sets the Kind property to DateTimeKind.Utc.
 In all other cases, the flag has no effect.

 Specifies that white space not defined by format can appear between any individual date or time element.